Transparent Replication Using Metaprogramming in Cyan: The Cyan Language

-The language used in this paper is Cyan~\cite{guimaraes2013cyan}, a statically-typed prototype-based object-oriented language.
+The language used in this paper is Cyan~\cite{guimaraes2013cyan}, a prototype-based object-oriented language.
 Unlike most prototype-based languages, Cyan is statically typed as Omega \cite{DBLP:books/daglib/0072762}, the language it was initially based on.
-That makes the design of Cyan much closer to the design of class-based languages such as Java, C++, or C$\sharp$ than to other prototype-based languages.
+That makes the design of Cyan much closer to the design of class-based languages such as Java \cite{Gosling:2014:JLS:2636997}, C++ \cite{Stroustrup:2013:CPL:2543987}, or C$\sharp$ \cite{csharp:2017:Online} than to other prototype-based languages.
+Cyan programs are compiled to produce Java code, to be run in a Java virtual machine.

-Cyan does not support classes as most object-oriented languages.
 Prototypes play a role similar to classes.
-Instead of using \srcstyle{class} to declare a class, we use keyword \srcstyle{object} to declare a prototype, such as \srcstyle{Building} shown in Figure~\ref{fig:Building}.
-In this example, keyword \srcstyle{var} is used to declare an instance variable (field) and \srcstyle{func} to declare a method.
-In a field (instance variable) declaration, the type comes before the field name (\srcstyle{String} before \srcstyle{address} in Line 18). \srcstyle{self} refers to the object that received the message.
-The same as \srcstyle{self} in Smalltalk or \srcstyle{this} in other languages.
+Instead of using \srcstyle{class} to declare a class, we use the keyword \srcstyle{object} to declare a prototype, such as \srcstyle{Building} shown in Figure~\ref{fig:Building}.
+In this example, keyword \srcstyle{var} is used to declare a field (instance variable) and \srcstyle{func} to declare a method.
+In a field declaration, the type comes before the field name (\srcstyle{String} before \srcstyle{name} in Line 17).
+Fields can only be private in Cyan, it is optional to use keyword \srcstyle{private} before a field declaration. \srcstyle{self} refers to the object that received the message.
+The same as \srcstyle{self} in Smalltalk \cite{Goldberg:1983:SLI:273} or \srcstyle{this} in Java, C$\sharp$, or C++.

 Each prototype is in a file with its own name (and extension \srcstyle{.cyan}).
-The package declaration should appear before the prototype (see Line 1).
-In this example, prototype \srcstyle{Building} is in package \srcstyle{main}.
-For lack of space we may show more than one prototype in the same figure and without the package declaration.
+The package declaration should appear before the prototype (Figure~\ref{fig:Building}, Line 1).
+In this example prototype \srcstyle{Building} is in package \srcstyle{main}.
+For conciseness, for now on we may show more than one prototype in the same figure and without the package declaration.

-Methods are called by sending messages to objects.
-When an object receives a message, it decides which method to call.
-Thus, what is named ``method call'' in some languages is named ``message sending'' in Cyan (following Smalltalk \cite{Goldberg:1983:SLI:273}).
-There are three kinds of messages in Cyan: unary messages, binary operator messages, and keyword messages.
-Then, if {\tt b} is a variable of type \srcstyle{Building},
+A variable or field can be declared using keywords \srcstyle{let} and \srcstyle{var}. \srcstyle{let} is used to declare a read-only field or local variable to which a value must be assigned.
+For example, a variable of type \srcstyle{Int} can be initialized as: